Unidocs1/sphinx_repo_manager/docs/source/_extensions/sphinx_feature_flags/README.md

 In any `.rst` file, wrap the `feature-flag` directive around any block:

     ```rst
-    .. feature-flag:: production_stage
+    .. feature-flag:: production-stage

-       This only shows if production_stage = True; it can be an entire toctree, too!
+       This only shows if production-stage = True; it can be an entire toctree, too!

-    .. feature-flag:: production_stage
+    .. feature-flag:: production-stage
        :fallback:

-       This only shows if production_stage = False.
+       This only shows if production-stage = False.
     ```

 ## Requirements